 We have a community notice board in reception where parents can post or view notices relative to childcare, the community of Baldoyle and its environs.

 We have a suggestion box in reception providing parents, staff and children with an opportunity to provide feedback or provide suggestions on improvements in the service.
+We also invite parents to email us with any comments, questions or suggestions.

 If you require any help please feel free to contact us today and we would be happy to assist you with your childcare needs.